mvs-develop/dev.bitshares.works/docs/development/apps/node_types.rst

 **Seed nodes** are nodes that accept incoming P2P connections.
 They are the first nodes contacted by a freshly started node.
 In that sense they serve as an entry point into the network.
 Once a node has entered the network it will receive additional node addresses from its peers, so all nodes can connect to each other.
 A seed node can also be an API node.
-The BitShares core software, also called `witness_node`, comes with a preconfigured list of seed nodes for easy bootstrapping.
+The DNA core software, also called `witness_node`, comes with a preconfigured list of seed nodes for easy bootstrapping.

 So, when and who producing blocks?
 We call **Block Producers** ; they serve an important role of validating signatures and timestamping transactions by including them in a block and broadcast it.
 Block Producers are witnesses who got enough votes to become **active witnesses** and can produce a block when they got their turn "time slot".

 Each time, block producers produce a block, they get paid for their services.
 Their pay rate is set by the BTS holders via their elected committee members.
 If failing to produce a block in a time slot, then the block producer is not paid.
-Currently, BitShares blockchain has 27 Block Producers (Active Witnesses).
-You can find BitShares Blockchain witnesses in BitShares UI wallet  Explorer-witnesses, or :ref:`other Explorers <trx-performance-explorer>`.
+Currently, DNA blockchain has 27 Block Producers (Active Witnesses).
+You can find DNA Blockchain witnesses in DNA UI wallet  Explorer-witnesses, or :ref:`other Explorers <trx-performance-explorer>`.

-You could think about BitShares blockchain nodes like the below.
+You could think about DNA blockchain nodes like the below.

 * Node Types